Complaints Handling Procedure

 Lloyd’s can be contacted in one of the following ways:

-- In writing at: Complaints, Lloyd’s, Fidentia House, Walter Burke Way, Chatham Maritime, Chatham Kent, ME4 4RN · By online form: www.lloyds.com/complaints
+· In writing at: Complaints, Lloyd’s, Fidentia House, Walter Burke Way, Chatham Maritime, Chatham Kent, ME4 4RN · Website: www.lloyds.com/complaints